Teacher asks court to restore suit on trans student pronouns - WTOP News

 Alan Schoenfeld, an attorney who represents the school board and school administrators, said Vlaming’s speech was part of his official teaching duties and his refusal to use the student’s pronouns clearly violated the anti-discrimination policy.

-”A public school employee is not at liberty to declare he will not comply with school policy,” he said.
+”A public school employee is not at liberty to declare that he will not comply with a neutrally applicable policy that is part of his duties as a classroom teacher,” he said.

-Justice Wesley Russell Jr. said that if Vlaming treated all students the same by using their names, “how does that discriminate?”
+Justice Wesley Russell Jr. said that if Vlaming treated all students the same by using their names, but not their pronouns, “how does that discriminate?”

 Schoenfeld said it’s “inevitable” that pronouns would come into play in a classroom setting.
 Vlaming once inadvertently referred to the student as “she” in class, but immediately apologized.